nkristek/Smaragd/README.md

 # MVVMBase
-Base classes for implementing an application using the MVVM architecture
+Base classes for implementing an C# .NET application using the MVVM architecture

+To see, how these classes can be used, visit [Stein](https://github.com/nkristek/Stein)